easolhq/easolhq.github.io/docs/reference/objects/product/variant/experience_variant/index.md

 docs/reference/objects/product/variant/payment_plan.md %}) will only be
 returned if the last payment date is before the slot's `start_on`.

+## `experience_variant.pricing_strategy_per_item`
+{: .d-inline-block }
+boolean
+{: .label .fs-1 }

+Reflects the creator's chosen pricing strategy for this variant.
+If true, this variant's price is determined by the price tier configured for the chosen occupancy.

+## `experience_variant.pricing_strategy_per_person`
+{: .d-inline-block }
+boolean
+{: .label .fs-1 }

+Reflects the creator's chosen pricing strategy for this variant.
+If true, this variant's price is proportional to the chosen occupancy, with the proportional increase determined by the configured price tiers.

 ## `experience_variant.type`
 {: .d-inline-block }
 string